 Irritable Bowel Syndrome

-Nearly all people with IBS can be helped, but no one treatment works for everyone.
 Usually, with a few basic changes in diet and activities, IBS will improve over time.
-Here are some steps you can take to help reduce symptoms of IBS:
+Here are some tips to help reduce symptoms:

-- Avoid caffeine (found in coffee, teas, and sodas).
+- Avoid caffeine (in coffee, teas, and sodas).

-- Increase fiber in your diet (found in fruits, vegetables, grains, and nuts).
+- Add more fiber to your diet with foods like fruits, vegetables, whole grains, and nuts.

 - Drink at least three to four glasses of water per day.

 - Learn to relax, either by getting more exercise or by reducing stress in your life.

 - Limit how much milk or cheese you eat.

 - Eat smaller meals more often instead of big meals.